HatsuSixty/WindowRenderer/README.md

 killall --signal SIGINT WindowRenderer
 ```

-And run the script **in a TTY!**.
-This will start the server, open a client after 1 second, and terminate the server after 15 seconds.
+And run the script **in a TTY!** This will start the server, open a client after 1 second, and terminate the server after 15 seconds.
 The client closes itself automatically after 10 seconds.